datamachines/jobs/Internship Program.md

 * Publicly viewable open source code contributions hosted on Github or elsewhere.
 * Active participation in an open source project related to devops, machine learning, or big data.
 * Active or Current US Government Security Clearance.

+To apply, send your resume to hiring@datamachines.io with your name and "2016 DARPA Research Cloud Intern" in the email subject.